railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_profiling.rst

 .. index::
    single: module; crm_profiling

-To use the profiling system you will need to install Open ERP's :mod:`crm_profiling` module.
-It is part of the core Open ERP system in version 6.0.0 so you do not have to download it separately from ``addons-extra``.
+To use the profiling system you will need to install OpenERP's :mod:`crm_profiling` module.
+It is part of the core OpenERP system in version 6.0.0 so you do not have to download it separately from ``addons-extra``.

+You can also use the Reconfiguration Wizard and add Profiling.

 Once the module is installed you can create a list of questions and the possible responses through the menu :menuselection:`Sales --> Configuration --> Leads & Opportunities --> Questions`.